IEntin/ClientServer/docs/README.md

 and different secret AES keys to encrypt data more than once and then \
 decrypt data in reverse order at the receiving end with a potential to enhance secrecy.\
 See test_src/DoubleEncryptionTest.cpp.
 The current implementation for simplicity creates \
-encryptor tuples locally with local key exchanges. \
+encryptor tuples locally with local authentication and key exchanges. \
-Next will be implementation of the remote key exchanges.
+Next will be implementation of the remote authentication and key exchanges.

 For debugging purposes DebugLog facility allows to print any binary data \
 including sensitive information like cryptographic keys.\